 Have a group of 4, but the dates below don't work for you?
 Give us a call and we can schedule a private clinic on a date that will work for you.
 We are also able to customize the clinic to work on specific skills you need help with.

-RIDING CLINIC - LEVEL 1 Friday, December 7 / Saturday, January 12 / Saturday, February 9 This clinic is designed for those new to snowmobiling.
-Avalanche awareness and safety will be covered throughout the course.
-This class will cover topics such as assessing the weather and terrain, what to pack, how to trailer your equipment, mechanical basics, avoiding getting stuck (and how to get unstuck if you do), and various riding techniques.
+RIDING CLINIC - LEVEL 1 Friday, December 7 / Saturday, January 12 / Saturday, February 9 This clinic is designed for those new to snowmobiling or trail riders that want to learn some back country skills.
+This class will cover topics such as what to pack, trailering yout equipment, mechanical basics, avoiding getting stuck (and how to get unstuck if you do), and various riding techniques.
 We will incorporate course exercises to explain and practice weight transfer, foot placement, throttle and brake control, turning, and counter steering. $250 PER PERSON - MACHINE NOT INCLUDED

 RIDING CLINIC - LEVEL 2 Saturday, December 8 / Sunday, January 13 / Sunday, February 10 This clinic is designed for those who have been riding for some time, but want to improve their skills.
-This clinic will touch on a few aspects of the beginner’s clinic but will have a greater focus on safe avalanche practices and riding techniques.
+This clinic will touch on a few aspects of the beginner’s clinic but will have a greater focus on more advanced riding techniques.
 We will include course exercises to explain and demonstrate different riding techniques and skills, including counter steering, throttle and brake control, foot placement, powder turns, side hilling, climbing, turning out, and more. $250 PER PERSON - MACHINE NOT INCLUDED

-INTRODUCTION TO AVALANCHE SAFETY Sunday, December 9 / Friday, January 11 / Friday, February 8 This course is suited for riders who frequent avalanche terrain from easily accessible backcountry trailheads and highway passes.
-Perfect for those folks who are venturing into avalanche terrain along with others, but who don’t typically bother to discuss the avalanche concerns due to the familiarity of the terrain they are in.
+INTRODUCTION TO AVALANCHE SAFETY Sunday, December 9 / Friday, January 11 / Friday, February 8 This course is suited for riders who frequent avalanche terrain from easily accessible backcountry trailheads and highway passes and are venturing into avalanche terrain along with others, but who don’t typically bother to discuss the avalanche concerns due to the familiarity of the terrain they are in.
 Don’t be complacent!
 In this course, you’ll learn how to identify avalanche terrain, how to use local and regional resources to make decisions about where and when to ride, the importance of trip planning, how to spot ‘red flags’, as well as an introduction to companion rescue and related gear.
 This course has some inside and some outside time.
 Participants must come prepared to travel on machines in the backcountry.
-A beacon, shovel, and prove are required or available for rent for an additional $25.00. $175 PER PERSON - MACHINE NOT INCLUDED
+A beacon, shovel, and probe are required or available for rent for an additional $25.00. $175 PER PERSON - MACHINE NOT INCLUDED